hmisonne/UdacityReact/02_would_you_rather_app/README.md

 Before being able to use this application, users are prompted to log in.
 They can do so by selecting a user from a dropdown menu.
 Once logged in, users can:

+- Navigate between screens to:
+  - See all the polls
-- View the Dashboard
+  - See the ranking of users on the leaderboard
-- Vote
   - Submit new polling question
+  - See the details of a poll and vote
 - Log out

+## Screens

-### View the Dashboard
+### Dashboard (Home Screen)

-On the home page, the user can toggle a button to see either the polls that has been answered or unanswered by himself.
+A list of all polls posted is displayed on the home screen.
+The user can toggle a button to see either the polls that has been answered or unanswered by himself.

-### Vote
+### Poll Details

-The user is able to vote for a poll provided that he has not done so before, by clicking on vote from the home page.
+By clicking on vote on one specific poll from the home page, the user is able to vote provided that he has not done so before.
 There is 2 options for each poll.
 Upon voting in a poll, information about how many people voted for one particular option is displayed along with the user's response.

 ### Submit new polling question